Implement More Employee Advocacy to Keep Your Team Motivated.

 “Customers will never love a company until its employees love it first.” — Simon Sinek

-Unfortunately, a lot of our fellow marketers fall victim into this fundamental mistake.
+Unfortunately, a lot of our fellow marketers fall victim to this fundamental mistake.

-For instance, if you’re in a B2B (Business to Business) sector, LinkedIn is the best platform for sharing content while Facebook is the most suitable for B2C (Business to Consumer) environment.
+For instance, if you’re in a B2B (Business to Business) sector, LinkedIn is the best platform for sharing content, while Facebook is the most suitable for the B2C (Business to Consumer) environment.
 Google+ and Twitter are ideal for both B2B and B2C.

 When your content gets multiple shares from people within the organization, you’ll have the opportunity to extend its reach to more people.
 You can also get a higher level of engagement compared to paid forms of advertising.Employees need to be consistent when posting content because they are the voice of the organization.
 Click To Tweet